Parity Quantum Optimization: Encoding Constraints: Digital Quantum Computing

-The parameter updates in the classical optimization loop of the QAOA are done as follows: First we choose a random set of parameters and determine the value of the cost function $E$.
-At each iteration of the algorithm a randomly chosen parameter is updated by a random value in the interval $[-0.1, 0.1]$.
-If the cost function $E$ decreases, the update is accepted.
-For the values shown in Fig.~\ref{fig:QAOA} this procedure is initialized 100 times with random parameters and the highest reached probability to find the target state is shown.
-To keep the number of parameters similar, $p$ is set to $p=1$ for the \textit{exchange} protocol and to $p=2$ for the \textit{penalty} protocol.
-The values of $C_l$ in $H_C$ and $C$ in Eq.\eqref{energy_penalty_qaoa} are set to 4.
-The probabilities shown are defined as ${P = |\langle \psi|\psi_\textrm{target}\rangle|^2}$, where $\ket{\psi_\textrm{target}}$ denotes the lowest-energy state fulfilling the side condition.
-We observe that both protocols perform comparably well if the ground state of the unconstrained problem also fulfills the side condition (the four points with ${P_\textrm{penalty}\geq 0.1}$ in Fig.~\ref{fig:QAOA}{(a)}).
+for the \textit{penalty} protocol, where $c_\textrm{target}$ denotes the value to which the side condition is restricted to.
+The values of $C_l$ in $H_C$ and $C_\textrm{penalty}$ in Eq.~\eqref{energy_penalty_qaoa} are set to 4 and we use a QAOA sequence of length $p=2$.
+The probabilities shown in Fig.~\ref{fig:QAOA} are defined as ${P = |\langle \psi|\psi_\textrm{target}\rangle|^2}$, where $\ket{\psi_\textrm{target}}$ denotes the lowest-energy state fulfilling the side condition.
+Details on the parameter optimization and a comparison of different ways to partition $U_\textrm{exch.}$ are available in Appendix~\ref{appendix_qaoa}.

+We observe that both the exchange- and penalty-protocol perform comparably well if the ground state of the unconditioned problem also fulfills the side condition (which is the case for the points in Fig.~\ref{fig:QAOA}{(a)} with ${P_\textrm{penalty}\geq 0.3}$).
 For the other cases the \textit{exchange} protocol clearly outperforms the \textit{penalty} protocol.
-In some cases (e.g. the red line in Fig.~\ref{fig:QAOA}{(b)}) the \textit{penalty} protocol does not converge to the true solution, even though the side condition is fulfilled.
+In some cases (e.g., the red line in Fig.~\ref{fig:QAOA}{(b)}) the \textit{penalty} protocol does not converge to the true solution, even though the side condition is approximately fulfilled.
 This might be remedied by directly including the energy penalty into the compilation process for the physical Hamiltonian (and thus also the QAOA unitaries), which in turn would require more hardware resources.
 In-depth benchmarking of the QAOA performance and its hardware requirements in these different approaches will be the topic of future research.